buddh4/mapped-types/README.md

 ## OmitType

-With the `OmitType` you can create a subclass which omits all selected fields their validations.
+With the `OmitType` you can create a subclass which omits all selected fields and their validations.

 ```typescript
 import { IsString } from 'class-validator';